gdsbook/book/notebooks/02_geospatial_computational_environment.md

 `IPython` package provides methods to access as series of media and bring them directly to the notebook environment.
 Let us see how this can be done practically.
-To be able to demonstrate it, we will need to _import_ the `display` module (skip to the next section if you want to learn more about importing packages):
+To be able to demonstrate it, we will need to _import_ the `display` module^[import]:

+[^counters]: This counter may not always be visible in all of the foramts a notbook may be viewed.
+In this book, cell numbers will not be visible on paper, but they will be visible in the online versions of the notebook.

+[^import]: Skip to the next section if you want to learn more about importing packages)

 ```python attributes={"classes": [], "id": "", "n": "3"}
 import IPython.display as display
 ```

 This makes available additional functionality that allows us to embed rich content.
-For example, we can include a YouTube clip by passing the video ID:
+For example, we can include a YouTube clip by passing the video ID[^youtube]:

+[^youtube]: We regret to inform the reader that the printed page is not the best for displaying YouTube videos, or indeed any web content.
+So if you are reading this book on paper, the video will not render.
+We recommend viewing the notebooks online at [`geographicdata.science/book`](https://geographicdata.science/book) to see the full power of the notebook.

 ```python caption="Embedding rich media in a notebook." tags=[]
 display.YouTubeVideo('iinQDhsdE9s')